BILL Holdings Inc. (BILL) EPS is poised to hit 0.24 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of BILL Holdings Inc. (BILL)

-Now, what If we examine the latest scores posted by [BILL Holdings Inc., BILL].
-During the last 5-days, its volume was lower the volume of 2.63 million it reported in year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 48.59% While, its Average True Range was 3.68.
+[BILL Holdings Inc., BILL] recent stats showed that its last 5-days Average volume was poorer than the volume it posted in the year-ago period.
+During the previous 9 days, stock’s Stochastic %D was recorded 64.52% While, its Average True Range was 3.74.